 One of the key priorities of the Centre for Future Health is support for early career researchers.

-The Centre has run several early career researcher fellowship competitions resulting in the appointment of nine outstanding early career fellows.
-Each was awarded two years' worth of salary support plus a generous project spend budget.
-Their work ranges across a number of departments including Physics, Biology, History and Electronic Engineering.
-Details of their careers to date and of their projects are available below.
+The Centre has run several early career researcher fellowship competitions resulting in the appointment of twelve outstanding early career fellows.
+Their work has ranged across a number of departments including Health Sciences, Physics, Biology, History and Electronic Engineering.
+Details of their careers to date and of their projects are below.

 Biography: Boyd trained at Oxford as a literary historian, and held teaching posts there in early modern literature, before his work on the medical contexts of Milton’s drama Comus (1634) led him to interests in medical history that now form the core of his research.
 He has been a Wellcome-funded postdoctoral researcher at Cambridge since 2015, working on links between sexual abstinence and illness in early modern medicine and culture.